ABOUT

 Achievements

-1. Built 6 trails
+1. Built 6 trails in District 5, with multiple

-2. Added acres of land
+2. Added hundreds of acres of land

 3. Led the effort for the award winning stream meandering in Springbrook Prairie.